 - You can’t qualify as someone else’s qualifying child or dependent.

-The word “qualify” is key here.
+The word “qualify” is key with regard to the dependent rule.
 It doesn’t matter if that other person doesn’t claim you as a dependent.
-You’re disqualified from claiming the EITC even if she could have claimed you but didn't for some reason.
+You’re disqualified from claiming the EITC even if they could have claimed you but didn't for some reason.